W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 {% if showCommentary %}
 ::: details Commentary
 (5–11) …this clever description of the final stage in the ego’s strategy of not having the Son remember what it is really up to. …[referring] to the body as a defence against fear  …[an] example of the ego’s ability to bring abou tthe Son’s amnesia …the ego attempts to convince the Son to trust it.
-And when the Son recognises the clearly paradoxical and contradictory advice the ego gives him, *and complains about it*, the ego responds by simply not responding.
+And when the Son recognizes the clearly paradoxical and contradictory advice the ego gives him, *and complains about it*, the ego responds by simply not responding.
 (Wapnick, AAC, p.50)

 (9–11) Once the thought that God created this world is accorded truth, the ego can safely rest.
 Whatever inconsistencies may from time to time appear within the consciousness of individuals are quickly disposed of, either by the ego’s “appeal to ‘mysteries’, insisting that you must accept the meaningless to save yourself” ([T-9.IV.4:7](/text/9-the-acceptance-of-the-atonement/iv-the-holy-spirits-plan-of-forgiveness/#4)), or by repression.
 Once pushed out of awareness, these inconsistent thoughts are no longer accessible to question and revision.
 (Wapnick, LDNC, p.571–572)
 :::